 Subsequently, employers must proceed to deduct the permitted exemptions from the gross salary.
 The result obtained is an employee’s taxable income.

 Based on the applicable tax slab, an employer must make a TDS deduction of salary.

 The collected TDS must be deposited to the Central government by the employer.

 One can use a trusted online TDS calculator to compute TDS on salary accurately and without undergoing hassle.
 Regardless, he/she must ensure to provide accurate details to obtain correct results.

 Besides the standard exemptions an employee is eligible to claim, one can also benefit under these exemptions.

-So, in a nutshell, the items mentioned in this table below qualify for TDS exemptions –
+So, in a nutshell, the items mentioned in the table below qualify for TDS exemptions –

-Furthermore, to understand TDS calculation on salary salaried-employees can refer to Form 16 and get all their doubts cleared successfully.
-The said form offers details of both the deductor (in this case the employer) and the deductee (the employee), the amount of TDS deducted and deposited.
+Furthermore, to understand the TDS calculation on salary salaried employees can refer to Form 16 and get all their doubts cleared successfully.
+The said form offers details of both the deductor (in this case, the employer) and the deductee (the employee), the amount of TDS deducted and deposited.